Helping you, your family and your business age well

 Client Communications: Taking Instructions in a Digital World

 The importance of getting clear and concise instructions from a client cannot be underestimated and doing so remotely is an added complexity that comes with some risk.
 This session explores measures to put in place and how to spot any warning flags, ensuring clients and practitioners are protected from interference or abuse.
+This webinar’s organiser is Television Education Network Pty Ltd. It is part of its professional skills development program for lawyers.

 Decision Making Ability